diadal/universal-social-auth/README.md

   // note if you are using sign by apple you need this
     public function AppleCode(Request $r, $provider)
     {
-        // you can get apple code or finish all the process once return redirect($r->url() . '?code=' . $r->code);
+        //You can get apple code or finish all the process once return redirect($r->url() . '?code=' . $r->code);
     }